sbourdelin/linux/Documentation/admin-guide/mm/pagemap.rst

    memory cgroup each page is charged to, indexed by PFN.
 Only available when CONFIG_MEMCG is set.

+   For offline (removed) cgroup this returnes inode number of closest online ancestor.
+Write 64-bit flag 1 into opened file for getting real owners.

 Short descriptions to the page flags
 ====================================